Indigenous artist supports fellow Indigenous businesses through photography

-KULR (Billings)- One Indigenous photographer out of Billings took the time on Saturday to capture the work of other Indigenous artists around the area.
+BILLINGS, Mont. - One indigenous photographer out of Billings took the time on Saturday to capture the work of other Indigenous artists around the area.

 Of those included; models, artists who specialize in bead work, and other designers.
 One of the bigger focuses of the shoot, The MMIW Project.